Social security contributions (SSC)

 International social security

 The reciprocal social security agreements exist between Lithuania and the following countries: Belarus, Canada, the Czech Republic, Estonia, Latvia, Moldova, the Netherlands, Russia, Ukraine, and the United States (US).
-The agreements with Belarus, Canada, Moldova, and Ukraine regulate the payment of social security contributions.
+The agreements with Belarus, Canada, Moldova, and Ukraine regulate the payment of SSC.
 Consequently, foreign employees seconded from the aforementioned countries to Lithuania who obtain relevant certificates on social security coverage in their home countries are also not required to pay social security contributions in Lithuania.

 Value-added tax (VAT)